-(i) New standards, interpretations and amendments adopted by the Group
+i.
+New standards, interpretations and amendments adopted by the Group i.
+New standards, interpretations and amendments adopted by the Group

 The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
 Following standard, interpretation or amendment are effective from the current year and are adopted by the Group, however, the management has assessed that the amendments have no significant impact on the Group's consolidated financial statements.